ENME480/enme480_project/README.md

         ```
     * Launch your node to move the arm / run your program in another `tmux` pane: `ros2 run {your node name}` or `ros2 launch {your launch file}`

-      Run the prespective warping code to get a new matrix for your tabl.
-Press `q` when you get a blue dot at `(175,175)` in a seperate window
+      Run the perspective warping code to get a new matrix for your table.
+Press `q` when you get a blue dot at `(175,175)` in a separate window.

       ```
       cd ~/enme480_ws/src/enme480_project/enme480_project